What is a Breast Augmentation?

 Breast augmentation can be misunderstood, equating it to some sort of centerfold end result.
-But most of our augmentation patients at Saltz Plastic Surgery seek natural looking results, not over-the-top transformations.
+But most of our augmentation patients at Saltz Plastic Surgery in Salt Lake City and Park City, Utah, seek natural looking results, not over-the-top transformations.
 These women want to enhance their breasts in a natural, proportionate way.
 The goal may be to improve breasts that the patient has always found to be deficient in some way.
 Or, the goal can be to restore volume and shape after pregnancy or weight loss.
-The consultation process with Dr. Saltz involves a great deal of give and take trading of information and recommendations.
-Beyond the overall decision to proceed, there are a variety of other decisions involved in breast augmentation, such as the type of implants and the incision location.
-Throughout the process, Dr. Saltz’s expertise and attention to your goals for the procedure will mesh to create a final result that you’ll love.
-Augmentation can truly be life changing.

-Long before any surgery, you will meet with Dr. Saltz for the first of a couple of consultations.
+Long before any surgery, you will meet with Dr. Saltz for an extensive consultation.
 This meeting will discuss your goals and expectations for augmentation, along with your medical history.
 It’s wise to have done some research on your own prior to your first consultation, looking at before-and-after photos for body types similar to yours.
-Here’s a link to our extensive gallery: Saltz before and after photos

-Once you decide to have breast augmentation, you’ll have three other decisions to make, which Dr. Saltz will, of course, help you with.
+Once you decide to have breast augmentation surgery, you’ll have three other decisions to make, which Dr. Saltz will, of course, help you with.
 Those decisions are implant type, implant size and shape, and incision location.

 The choice of implants is a personal one, depending on a variety of factors.

 – Silicone Gel Implants

 You will also decide on the shape and, of course, the size of your implants.
 Various shapes are available with different projections.
 The two main shape categories are round or teardrop.
 Teardrops are often thought to present a more natural shape and are less prone to the rotation once in place.